STATE ENERGY RESOURCES CONSERVATION

-The Energy Commission's Public Adviser, Margret J. Kim, provides the public assistance in participating in Energy Commission activities.
-If you would like information on how to participate in this meeting, please contact the Public Adviser's Office by phone at (916) 654-4489 or toll free at (800) 822-6228, by FAX at (916) 654-4493, or by e-mail at [firstname.lastname@example.org].
-If you have a disability and require assistance to participate in this meeting, please contact Lou Quiroz at (916) 654-5146 at least five days in advance.
+The Energy Commission's Public Adviser's Office provides the public assistance in participating in Energy Commission activities.
+If you want information on how to participate in this forum, please contact the Public Adviser's Office at (916) 654-4489 or toll free at (800) 822-6228, by FAX at (916) 654-4493, or by e-mail at firstname.lastname@example.org.

 JOHN L. GEESMAN

 * The legal name for the California Energy Commission is State Energy Resources Conservation and Development Commission

 1 Going forward, the title of this proceeding shall be known as "Implementation of Renewables Investment Plan Legislation" recognizing the fact that former Public Utilities Code Sections 381, 383.5 and 445 are no longer the applicable law and have been replaced with subsequent statutory authority.

 2 Sher, SB 1038; Chapter 515, Statutes of 2002.
 The pertinent provisions of SB 1038 were formerly codified in Public Utilities Code Sections 383.5 and 445, but are now codified in Public Resources Code Sections 25740 through 25751 as a result of Senate Bill 183 (Chapter 666, Statutes of 2003).

 3 Public Utilities Code Section 399, et seq., as enacted by Assembly Bill 995 (Wright, Chapter 1051, Statutes of 2000) and Senate Bill 1194 (Sher, Chapter 1050, Statutes of 2000).